csabdulgaffar/updated-portfolio/README.md

-# Aftab's Portfolio Website
+# Abdul's Portfolio Website
-You can visit the live website here: [Technophile](https://devaftab.xyz/)
+You can visit the live website here:

 ## Overview